JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 > Create your funnel and a user journey map to see where the friction is!

+After some time, you might get an interesting ARR or **MRR**, the *monthly recurring revenue* that you were looking for!

 ---

 ## Conclusions

+Remember, people paying for your product is the only validation you need: https://levels.io/idea-validation/

 If this does not give you a taste of what end to end feels like, nothing will.